bitdust-io/devops/README.md

 ## Prepare environment

-To be able to run a new BitDust release you must fork and clone both repositories already.
+To run a new BitDust release, you must already fork and clone both repositories.
-Basically those actions you need to do only one time and just keep your repositories up-to-date with the main branches.
+Basically, you need to do those actions only once and keep your repositories up-to-date with the main branches.

 Here we assume your fork will be "origin" and main repository will be added as "upstream":